 Social recruiting benefits recruiters & physician candidates alike

-Using Doximity Talent Finder to source and recruit physicians socially, recruiters can communicate with candidates in a place where they're already networking and learning.
+By using Doximity Talent Finder to source and recruit physicians, recruiters can communicate with candidates in a place where they're already networking and learning.
 Recruiters can source candidates based on data from their profiles, so opportunities are a better fit.
 Recruiters can also source candidates based on the kinds of information candidates are sharing on social networks and via their Doximity profile.
 Even if a candidate doesn't know a recruiter, he/she might be connected to someone who does.